Fire up your performance with the call centre Jackpot Game

 I’m always looking for ways to boost team morale and keep targets on track towards our business objectives.

-Here’s a game I created for my team, the All-Stars which was used to boost call centre performance and create some healthy competition in the team.
+Here’s a call centre jackpot game I created for my team, the All-Stars which was used to boost call centre performance and create some healthy competition in the team.

 The Call Centre Jackpot Game

-Jackpot lasted for a month (although you could run it for shorter or longer periods) where I made fake money, called ‘All-Stars Bucks’.
+The call centre Jackpot game lasted for a month (although you could run it for shorter or longer periods) where I made fake money, called ‘All-Stars Bucks’.

 Consultants had choices of things to buy with their cash.
 Some prizes were more of a risk (buying a ticket into a ‘prize draw’), others were guaranteed (an instant prize).